|

 Bruising as a Marker of Physical Elder Abuse

-Phase II of the study, Bruising as a Marker of Physical Elder Abuse, is now complete.
-Phase II was also funded by the National Institute of Justice.
+Phase II of the study, Bruising as a Marker of Physical Elder Abuse, was also funded by the National Institute of Justice.

 Consenting older adults were examined to document location and size of bruises and assess whether they were inflicted during physical abuse.
 An expert panel confirmed physical abuse.
 Findings were compared with results of a study of accidental bruising in older adults.